goozbach-presentation/ansible-sysadvent/index.md

         /usr/bin/ansible-playbook -i /etc/ansible/hosts-dev /etc/ansible/playbooks/site.yml

 # Advanced Playbook Syntax
-There are some advanced syntax options for tasks which allow for better control and administration
+There are some advanced syntax options for tasks which allow for better control and administration.

-### Tags
+## Tags
 Tags allow for selective execution of tasks.

         tasks: